The new UK Aid Direct funding round opened to applicants on Monday 18 May 2020 at 10:00am (UK time).

 If the formal consortium does not have its own management structure, one member of the consortium will need to be elected as the ‘lead’ organisation; that is the organisation through which all funding would be channelled and who would operate as the main point of contact for the duration of the project.

 Organisations may apply both as an individual organisation and as a member of a consortium at the same time.
 If successful, the consortium grant would be counted as a grant held by each of the consortium members and would count towards the maximum combined grant model allowance of five live UK Aid Direct grants of different type types.

 Applying for a Community Partnership grant is a two-stage process and all eligible applications are assessed by a team of independent reviewers through:

 All applications must be submitted via the online portal reached from this website.
 Applications sent via email or post will not be accepted.

 Before starting a application, please:

-Simply select the + sign on the right hand side to expand the sections and read further.
-Here you will find the guidance and templates you will need.
-These are designed for you to read and share with your colleagues and partners before completing and submitting again.
+Here you will find some further guidance and templates you may need when considering a UK Aid Direct grant.
+These are designed for you to read and share with your colleagues and partners before completing and submitting a UK Aid Direct grant.